tensorflow/tpu/tools/ctpu/README.md

    flock names are longer than 2 characters.
 If your username is 2 characters or less, you will have to manually set a flock name on the command line with the `-name` global flag.

-### Stability ###

-`ctpu` is an *experimental* tool and thus is not guaranteed to be stable, including, but not limited to, the following ways:

- - **TF version**: When `ctpu` creates a Cloud TPU and GCE VM, it will create it with the latest stable TensorFlow version.
-As new TensorFlow versions are released, you will need to upgrade the installed TensorFlow on your VMs, or delete your GCE VM (after appropriately saving your work!) and re-create it using `ctpu up`.
+ - **TF version**: When `ctpu` creates a Cloud TPU and GCE VM, it creates the VM with the latest stable TensorFlow version.
+When new TensorFlow versions are released, you must upgrade the installed TensorFlow on your VMs, or delete your GCE VM (after appropriately saving your work!) and re-create it using `ctpu up`.
- - **Commands & Output**: Do not rely on the presence of particular subcommands, flags, or the format of their output.
-It can change without warning.
- - **The existence of ctpu itself**: It is entirely possible that `ctpu` as it exists today will be gone tomorrow!

 ## Contributing ##